 The parent of a child of compulsory school age is responsible for the child's daily school attendance (F.S.
 1003.24).
 School staff, parents, students, and appropriate state agencies are expected to work together to ensure that laws are obeyed including, but not limited to, referral to the state designated agency for possible court action for extended absence or truancy (F.S.
 1003.27).
 SB Policy 5.5 outlines the rules that apply to attendance and attendance procedures.
-You may view this policy and all School Board policies on the Web at http://www.broward.k12.fl.us/sbbcpolicies.
+You may view this policy and all School Board policies on the Web at: www.Broward.k12.fl.us/sbbcpolicies.
 Florida law supports the active involvement of parents until the student graduates from school (F.S.
 743.07, 1003.26, 1003.21).
-This serves as notice to the parent, that when a student reaches the age of majority (18 years of age) the parent shall continue to perform the parental functions of a dependent student, including, but not limited to, provide reasons for absences and tardiness, permission slips for early release, field trips, other activities, as necessary, and to register or terminate (withdraw) school enrollment, until the student graduates, except as indicated in Section B above.
+This serves as notice to the parent, that when a student reaches the age of majority (18 years of age) the parent shall continue to perform the parental functions of a dependent student, including, but not limited to, provide reasons for absences and tardiness, permission slips for early release, field trips, other activities, as necessary, and to register or terminate (withdraw) school enrollment, until the student graduates.